 Are you confident that your ecommerce website is achieving its full conversion potential?
 Research indicates that organic search is responsible for a large percentage of ecommerce orders.

-Ignoring or postponing SEO efforts on your ecommerce website has probably already affected your sales.
+Ignoring or postponing e-commerce SEO efforts on your ecommerce website has probably already affected your sales.
 Optimising your site properly can have a positive impact on your bottom line.

 Basically, without SEO your website is missing out on an opportunity to thrive.